peter9811/Crapfixer/README.md

 - Open CFixer.sln
 - Set the configuration to Release | Any CPU
 - Press `Ctrl + Shift + B` or use Build → Build Solution

-- After building, the executable will be located in: `./bin/Debug/CFixer.exe`
+After building, you can find the executable in the `./bin/Debug/CFixer.exe` or `./bin/Release/CFixer.exe` folder inside the project directory.
+Run CFixer.exe to start the app.

 ## System Requirements